Soorya-Narayan/Lyrics-Generator/README.md

 # Lyrics-Generator
-A simple lyrics generation model built in Jupyter Notebook.
+This is a lyrics generation model that is quite basic but indeed state-of-the-art.

 ## 🔗 Links